Watch Out for Scams

 Stay informed by visiting the official websites of the U.S. Centers for Disease Control and Prevention (CDC), the New York State Department of Health (NYSDOH), and this website’s coronavirus information section.

-At this time there is currently no FDA-approved vaccine to prevent the virus.
 The Federal Trade Commission (FTC) and the U.S. Securities and Exchange Commission (SEC) have issued alerts warning consumers and investors of misbranded products alleging to help stop the coronavirus outbreak.

 Never do business with anyone who calls you, mails you, or knocks on your door with offers to help fix a foreclosure or default.
 Do not respond to advertisements and fliers making similar offers.
 If you are experiencing mortgage-related hardship visit our coronavirus section section to learn what steps to take.